How the permit scheme works

 Householders have a duty of care to ensure that any waste created either by themselves or by paid tradespersons in their home is disposed of appropriately, safely and legally, either by themselves or by a licensed carrier of waste.
 To check that traders are licensed to carry waste, contact The Environment Agency.

-Destroy your existing permit, then reapply with the new details.
+- Destroy your existing permit and reapply with your new details (please note this will incur a new administration fee of £15).
 The permit is only valid for the vehicle that appears on it.

 - If you live outside Hampshire